brown-band/website/pages/scripts/2017-2018/fall/penn.md

 _Alex, our favorite redhead.\
 Plays jazz, golf, Elon, and has said,\
-"My Chem knowledge is fleeting,\
+“My Chem knowledge is fleeting,\
 My hairline’s receding,\
-Why should I even get out of bed?"_
+Why should I even get out of bed?”_

 _At bandquet Max wears a disco suit\
 He often takes detours en route\
 When the quarterback throws\
-He screams "Let’s \[bleep]ing GOOOOOOO"\
+He screams “Let’s \[bleep]ing GOOOOOOO”\
 And on alto sax he does toot._

 _Sir Duke soloist Shannon Ward\
-The "section leader" we adored\
+The “section leader” we adored\
 Cucumber forgotten,\
 Avocado was bought then,\
 Now low brass cries no no no no torture!_